Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

-Finally, for completeness on the topic of closures, it is worth mentionning that Shibata {\it al}~\cite{shibata:11} and Cardall {\it et al}~\cite{PhysRevD.87.103004} have provided closures for the third moment $M^{\alpha\beta\gamma}$.
+Finally, for completeness on the topic of closures in the context of general relativistic simulations, it is worth mentionning that \cite{shibata:11} and \cite{PhysRevD.87.103004} have provided closures for the third moment $M^{\alpha\beta\gamma}$.
 One method assumes that the expansion of the distribution function in $l^\alpha$ is truncated at second order, in which case the third moment is an explicit function of the first moment.
 An alternative is to use the Minerbo closure to again interpolate between optically thick and free-streaming estimates of $L^{\alpha\beta\gamma}$.
 These closures are not needed in existing grey moment schemes, but would be necessary for energy-dependent schemes.